carlescere/scheduler/README.md

 ```

 ## License
 Distributed under MIT license.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.